 - Teens drink and drive approximately 2.4 million times a month

-- 1 in 5 teen drivers involved in fatal crashes have alcohol in their system
+- One in five teen drivers involved in fatal crashes have alcohol in their system

-- 85% of high schoolers who drink and drink say they binge drank
+- 85% of high schoolers who drink and drive say they binge drank

 - In the past 30 days, 22% of high schoolers rode with a driver who’d been drinking

-- Kids who start drinking young are 7 times more likely to be in an alcohol-related crash
+- Kids who start drinking young are seven times more likely to be in an alcohol-related crash

 Other Risks of Teenage Drinking